qdrant/landing_page/qdrant-landing/content/documentation/frameworks/testcontainers.md

 ---
-title: TestContainers
+title: Testcontainers
 weight: 2700
 ---

-# TestContainers
+# Testcontainers

-[TestContainers](https://testcontainers.com/) is an open source framework for providing throwaway, lightweight instances of databases, message brokers, web browsers, or just about anything that can run in a Docker container.
+[Testcontainers](https://testcontainers.com/) is an open source framework for providing throwaway, lightweight instances of databases, message brokers, web browsers, or just about anything that can run in a Docker container.

-Qdrant is available as a [TestContainers module](https://testcontainers.com/modules/qdrant/) in multiple languages facilitating the spawning of a Qdrant instance for end-to-end testing.
+Qdrant is available as a [Testcontainers module](https://testcontainers.com/modules/qdrant/) in multiple languages facilitating the spawning of a Qdrant instance for end-to-end testing.

 ## Usage